 Due to the importance of preserving evidence, Sumner College will communicate the importance to the victim to not wash, shower, douche, change, destroy or clean the clothes you wore during the assault.
-These provide vital evidence should youlater decide to prosecute.
+These provide vital evidence should you later decide to prosecute.
+Preservation of evidence may assist in proving an alleged offense occurred or may be helpful in obtaining an order of protection and therefore time is of the essence.